Master's of Science

 Candidates without initial teacher certification can complete the program, including additional requirements for initial certification, in 54 credit hours.

-Teachers already certified in childhoold or adolescence education must complete one seven week student teaching placement in a special education classroom.
+Teachers already certified in childhood or adolescence education must complete one seven-week student teaching placement in a special education classroom.
+This can be completed in summer school.

 Teachers already certified in special education are not required to complete the student teaching requirement.